Food contact materials: authorised substances

 Timeline

-The transition period allows plastic materials containing salicylic acid or untreated wood flour or fibres to be sold in the EU until 31 January 2026 if an application for the use of those substances was submitted to an EU Member State competent authority before 1 August 2024.
+Plastic materials containing salicylic acid or untreated wood flour or fibres can be sold in the EU until 31 January 2026 if an application for the use of those substances was submitted to an EU Member State competent authority before 1 August 2024.

 If, by 31 January 2026, EFSA considers that an application is valid, the plastic materials can be sold on the EU market even after this date.
 These plastic materials can remain on the EU market unless the applicant withdraws their application or the European Commission refuses the authorisation.